The story behind the Momentive brand launch, logo, and new identity

 Getting those details right is a big part of brand design, and a creative challenge that is always evolving.
 From sales decks and email banners to 40-foot tall building signage, Jarrod and his team are exploring exciting ways to represent the Momentive brand identity and shape what’s next.

 “Other brands age and get pushed more corporate, more traditional, and, in a lot of cases, more generic,” he said.
 “Our rebrand research told us we were doing some things really well.
 From a design standpoint, that meant we could pull some of that brand equity forward and cherry pick what we honor from the old brand and where we stretch ourselves with a new visual identity.”

 When we relaunched as Momentive on June 9, 2021, that was just the beginning.
 There’s still a lot of work to be done; we’re still testing and conducting research, and measuring the impact of our rebrand is a top priority.

 As Momentive, we’re tracking our brand health consistently and long-term.
 We moved from a biannual wave to using our always-on brand tracking solution.
 This allows us to easily monitor brand awareness and our brand conversion funnel over time, on a monthly basis, and base our decisions on the most up-to-date data.
 We can also compare Momentive to other brands in the landscape to get a sense of how we stand out.
 And we can keep a close eye on our brand attributes and associations to see if they shift as we evolve our marketing strategy.

 So, yes, it’s still exciting to say: We are Momentive.
-The data and insights surfaced from our solutions helped us get here—and they’ll help us continue to make bold, confident steps as we continue to evolve our brand and our company.
+The data and insights surfaced from our solutions helped us get here—and they’ll help us continue to make bold, confident steps as we evolve our brand and our company.